MakerFaireOrlando/mfo-static-website/_exhibits/2023-icebreakr.md

 exhibit-zone: "Outside"
 space-number: Unassigned
 description: "ICEBREAKR is the socially awkward-less board game, equipped with 45 mini-games that break the ice!"
-description-long: "ICEBREAKR is a social game that indirectly allows players to bond and converse over infinite topics in fun and interesting ways.
-The 45 mini-games consist of 4 types of games: Choice, Snap, Challenge and 3-N-Out games.
-These games are intended to be quick and fun, but also to create open-ended conversations as players progress through the board!"
+description-long: "ICEBREAKR is the socially awkward-less board game, equipped with 45 mini-games that break the ice!
+These 45 mini-games consist of 4 types of games: Choice, Snap, Challenge and 3-N-Out games, with each intended to be quick and fun, open-ended conversation starters as players progress through the board!"
 image: /assets/images/exhibit-images/23-206-exhibit-icebreakr-icebreakr-qr-cup-001-large.jpeg
 image-primary:
   small: /assets/images/exhibit-images/23-206-exhibit-icebreakr-icebreakr-qr-cup-001-small.jpeg